About Sierra Valley Preserve + Nature Center

 Pets: Dogs are not permitted at the Sierra Valley Preserve due to sensitive wildlife and livestock.

 Trails: Please keep foot traffic to paths and trails.
-Bikes are not permitted beyond the parking areas.
+Horses and bikes are not permitted beyond the parking areas.

-Restrooms: There are seasonal port-o-potties at both West and East Entrances.
+Restrooms: There are public toilets at the Nature Center, and seasonal port-o-potties at both West and East Entrances

 Trash: Please pack out your trash.
-No trash receptacles on-site.
+No trash receptacles on the trails.

 Smoking: Smoking is prohibited.